Rules of the Game

 3. Balanced

 Every position beyond the top 10 results in an additional negative point.
-This ensures that even bottom-half drivers play a key role in the auction—a driver who consistently scores between -8 and -10 can really hurt your performance!
+This ensures that even bottom-half drivers play a key role in the draft—a driver who consistently scores between -8 and -10 can really hurt your performance!

 Every driver gets points for qualifying, sprint, and race according to the following tables.